Can 'One Day At A Time' be saved after its Neflix cancellation?

 In the case of “One Day At A Time,” it’s not that simple.

-The show was distributed by Netflix but produced by Sony Pictures Television, which unlike NBC’s studios, is not affiliated to a TV network that could help them distribute the show.
-Instead, they would have to actively pitch the show to a company that can handle the show’s distribution.
+The show was distributed by Netflix but produced by Sony Pictures Television, which unlike NBC’s studios, is not affiliated to a TV network that could air the show.
+Instead, they would have to actively pitch the sitcom to a company that can handle the show’s on-air distribution.

 NHMC has referred to “One Day At A Time” as a guiding light, "a true north in an industry grappling with issues of diversity, equity and inclusivity."
 Groups such as the NHMC and others cite studies that show Latinos are underrepresented across all areas of the entertainment industry.